Joules (clothing): Stores

-In 2015, Joules opened travel stores in Gatwick Airport, and at the Waterloo and St. Pancras train stations in London.
+In 2015, Joules opened travel stores in Gatwick Airport, and at the Waterloo and St. Pancras railway stations in London.

 As of 2018, there were over 123 Joules stores in the UK, with flagship stores in Cheltenham, Norwich and York.

 Recession

-In March 2020, Joules asked the Government to do more to support UK retail staff during the COVID-19 pandemic in the United Kingdom.
+In March 2020, Joules asked the government to do more to support UK retail staff during the COVID-19 pandemic in the United Kingdom.
 The company saw a decline in revenue at its 124 UK and Ireland outlets following the outbreak of COVID-19 in the UK.

 In 2022, the economic situation worsened even more, with many consumers cutting their costs in the face of soaring costs of living.
 This caused significantly less sales for Joules, which prompted the company to start talks with potential investors to secure extra funds.
 However, the talks failed, and the company went into formal administration on 16 November 2022, putting 1,600 jobs at risk.